How Technology Is Revolutionizing Business Development: A Guide to Real Growth

 1. Strategic Networking

-Networking is not about collecting business cards.
-It's about building genuine, mutually beneficial relationships.
-In the tech world, this happens at industry conferences, in specialized online communities, and through platforms like LinkedIn.
-The goal is to become a trusted advisor and a known entity in your ecosystem, not just a salesperson.
+Networking isn't about collecting contacts; it's about building real relationships.
+In tech, this happens at conferences, in niche online groups, and on LinkedIn.
+My goal is always to become a trusted advisor in my field, not just another salesperson.

 2. Consultative Selling